Student HighlightsMarci Irwin – Philosophy B.A., '13

-Student HighlightsWilliam Davis – Philosophy/Political Science Dual Major
+Student HighlightsWilliam Davis – Philosophy/Political Science, Honors College B.A., '13

-Student HighlightsCarl Sandberg – Philosophy major, Honors College
+Student HighlightsCarl Korsnes – Philosophy/Political Science, Honors College B.A., '14

 At the age of ten, Jostein Gaarder’s novel Sophie’s World introduced me to the history of philosophy.
 From that time on, I learned that there existed people who actually devoted their lives to search for answers to what many would call unanswerable questions.
 Earlier, I was usually discouraged to ask deeper so-called unanswerable questions: ”thinking such thoughts can make you mad,” I was told.
 After having read Gaarder’s novel, however, I was unstoppable. – Read More

 Student HighlightsMegan McCormick – Philosophy B.A., '13